Manasi2001/UEF-Robotics-XR-Turtle-Voice-Bot-Project/README.md

 <br><br>

-** *It is important to note that in order to execute the files, some paths might to be change according to the file location.*
+** *It is important to note that in order to execute the files, some paths might to be changed according to the file location.*